California Capital Gains Tax: A Comprehensive Guide

 Using donor-advised funds or charitable trusts

-High-net-worth individuals sometimes look to donor-advised funds or charitable trusts as ways to donate assets without triggering immediate gains.
-Donor-advised funds let you contribute stock or other property and then distribute money to charities over time.
+High-net-worth individuals sometimes consider donor-advised funds or charitable trusts as a means to donate assets without triggering immediate capital gains.
+Donor-advised funds allow you to contribute stock or other property and then distribute the funds to charities over time.
 These paths can result in a smaller overall tax bill, especially when combined with proper planning at the federal level.

 Coordinating with retirement timelines